thospel/perl-DHCP-Test/README.md

     The ISC DHCP server listens on RAW IP sockets bound to the configured ethernet interfaces and filters for IP packets with destination port 67.
 It also binds to a normal UDP socket on port 67 which is meant for outgoing packets.
-Any packets that arriove on this interface will be discarded.
+Any packets that arrive on this interface will be discarded.
 This means that if you use the [--server](#server) option to point to the DHCP server on the host itself this won't work.
 The packet goes over the loopback and won't match the RAW packet filter.
 Instead the packet will arrive on the normal UDP socket and get discarded.
-What **DOES** work is using any address that will route over an interface the DHCP server listens on.
-Use this in combination with the [--ttl](#ttl) option to avoid traffic to this address actually arriving (the packet will however still do at least 1 hop)
+What **DOES** work is sending to any address that will route over an interface the DHCP server listens on.
+Use this in combination with the [--ttl](#ttl) option to avoid traffic to the destination address actually arriving (you cannot however avoid the first hop)

 - -i, --interface _string_